Seagate/cortx-prvsnr/cli/README.md

     IdentitiesOnly yes
 ```

-Steps are exactly the same with the only difference: all scripts calls should include options `-r srvnode-1 -F ./ssh_config`.
+Steps are exactly the same with the only difference: all scripts calls should include options `-r srvnode-1`.
 Where `./ssh_config` is a path to the prepared ssh configuration file and `srvnode-1` is an ID of the host described in that file.

 #### Cluster local installation